bmoreonrails/rails_tutorial/_installation/win8.md

 3. Look under Windows for the version and edition of Windows that your PC is running.

+**OR**

 Check for operating system info in Windows 8 or Windows RT

 1. On the Start screen, type Computer, press and hold or right-click Computer, and then tap or click Properties.

 2. Look under Windows edition for the version and edition of Windows that your PC is running.

+**OR**

+Check  microsoft's website for an alternative to checking your OS's version [https://support.microsoft.com/en-us/help/13443/windows-which-operating-system](https://support.microsoft.com/en-us/help/13443/windows-which-operating-system){:target='blank'}

 {% endlist %}
 {% endsteps %}